ljanas204/first-webpage/README.md

 2. Listen to music.
 3. Go on walks.
 5. Watch movies.
-6. Read about semantic networks and co-occurence regularities.
+6. Read about semantic networks and co-occurence regularities :smile:.